General Course Objectives

 15:30 – 17:00 Workshop: Mobilization and relaxation techniques based on developmental kinesiology principles

 8:00 – 9:30 Active exercise prescription based on developmental & reflex locomotion positions

 9:30 – 9:45 Coffee break

 11:15 – 12:00 Workshop: Advanced positions for active exercise.
 Patient’s education

 13:00 – 15:00 Workshop: Advanced positions for active exercise.
 Patient’s education

 15:15 – 16:30 Workshop: Advanced positions for active exercise.
 Patient’s education

 *Note: This is an approximate schedule and is subject to change.

-There are no prerequisites to attend this course.
 Registration price includes Prague School fee, a value of 80 Euros.
 Snacks and coffee breaks included (Lunch is on own).
 Electronic Hand-outs provided.
 A Certificate of ATTENDANCE will be awarded by local instructor.